Adishinde1630/True-and-Fake-news-Prediction/README.md

 - The dataset CSVs (`True.csv`, `fake.csv`) are expected alongside the notebook.
 - The notebook downloads some NLTK data on first run.

-If you want me to push this repo to GitHub, provide the repository URL (HTTPS) or grant access/token and I'll add the remote and push.